Lesson 1: Using buttons

 What is digital input?

-or 0V).
+Digital input is any input that can be considered either on (typically, HIGH or 5V) or off (typically, LOW or 0V).
 Simple, right?
 However, using digital input with microcontrollers can be confusing, at least at first.

 The most critical concept to understand is that microcontrollers read voltage, not current.
-This directly (and dramatically) affects how we setup our input circuits.
+This directly (and dramatically) affects how we set up our input circuits.

 Indeed, the Arduino documentation states that pins configured as digital input “are in a high-impedance state” equivalent to a 100,000,000Ω (100MΩ) resistor added to the front of the input pin.
 This means that once you configure a microcontroller pin as input, very little current will “seep” into the pin.
 More specifically, Section 26.2 (entitled DC Characteristics) of the ATMega328 datasheet states that the input “leakage” current is 1 microamp (1 µA).